sureshm-hub/code-challenges/cheat-sheet.md

 | MaxAreaOfIsland | Queue (LinkedList), HashSet | `offer()`, `poll()`, `add()`, `contains()` |

 ---
+# Problem wise notes:

+divide-two-integers:
+    is quotient negative?
+    long dividend & divisor
+    dividend > divisor
+        find largest multiple of divisor and reduce the dividend add the multiple to quotient
+        use bit shift for multiplying by 2

+next-permutation:
+    - find pivot and swap with the smallest element greater than pivot
+    - reverse the suffix

+search-in-rotated-sorted-array:
+    - find sorted half and exclude or include it

+find-first-and-last-position-of-element-in-sorted-array:
+    - find target and then search for first & last

+search-insert-position:
+    - [lo, hi) - exclude hi & start with hi = nums.length

+combination-sum:
+    skip duplicates at same level by sort & skip index with same value at the given depth

+Remove Duplicates from Sorted Array II:
+    Two-Pointer Write Index & Sliding Window
+    - One pointer iterates through the array (the “reader”).
+    - Another pointer marks the position in the array where the next valid element should be written (the “writer”).

+Search in Rotated Sorted Array II:
+    - reduce the bounds if(nums[lo] == nums[mid] && nums[mid] == nums[hi]) & continue from start
+    - at least left or right should be sorted  hence check  nums[lo] <= nums[mid] or nums[mid] <= nums[hi]

+---
 # Notes:
 - `Deque` usually backed by `ArrayDeque`
 - `Queue` is usually `LinkedList` unless explicitly a `PriorityQueue`